Troubleshoot without logging

 - Log on to the server as domain Administrator, delete the log file, restart the Citrix Profile Management service, and run

 - Check the registry and make sure the only values in

 - Log out as Administrator.

 - Using the Plug-in for Hosted Apps, log on to the published full desktop as the new domain test user.

 - Make some setting changes to Internet Explorer, and create a blank test file in your My Docs folder.

-- Create a shortcut to the Profile management log file.
+- Create a shortcut to the Profile Management log file.
 Open it and examine the entries.
-Research any items that may require attention.
+Research any items that require attention.

 - Log out and then back in as domain Administrator.

 - Generate an RSoP report for the test user and the server.

 If the report does not contain what you expect, research any items that require attention.